StuyPulse/cv-edu-2017/README.md

 After the dilate and erode (the image labelled "Eroded hue"), the image is a bit cleaner.

+**Remember** that only part of the process is shown here.
+The value channel, at least, should also be filtered and bitwise_anded with hue (it very *valuable* in these sample images).
+We are only showing hue here because hue is the only channel (for these particular images) which is so messy and in need of extra treatment.
+In practice, it might be wise to, for example, combine the H, S and
+V channels with bitwise_and, and *then* dilate and erode.

 In practice, depending on the situation, eroding and dilating may be overkill.
 Remember, performance is an issue, so only what's necessary for reliable detection should be